 Since we wrote that note, there have been a number of developments in relation to Enron, most importantly the announcement of agreed merger terms with Dynegy.
 That merger is subject to a significant number of conditions precedent and other matters which mean, first, that it is expected to take several months to complete and, secondly, that from a prudent perspective there must be a possibility, which cannot be regarded as wholly theoretical, that the merger will in fact not be completed.

 That is the background.
-Against that background, you have asked both PricewaterhouseCoopers and ourselves to carry out further contingency planning for Enron Europe Limited and that is under way.
-As part of that a number of further issues relating to Directors’ duties and possible risks they may incur have arisen which you have asked us to address.
+Against that background, a number of further issues relating to Directors’ duties and possible risks they may incur have arisen which you have asked us to address.

 Directors’ Exposure to Litigation